chris-mignon/BMI-Tracker-/Practices.md

 ## Class Practice No.3 Activities and intents
-In this pratice we learned how to create an App with 2 activities and pass data from the first activity to the second activity
+> In this pratice we learned the following:
+>- Create a new Android app with a main Activity and a second Activity.
+>- Pass some data (a string) from the main Activity to the second using an Intent, and display that data in the second Activity.
+>- Send a second different bit of data back to the main Activity, also using an Intent.

  <img src="/Pictures/Activities and intents 3.jpg"
      alt=""